International students stripped of legal status in the US are piling up wins in court

 More than a thousand international students have faced similar disruptions in recent weeks, with their academic careers — and their lives in the U.S. — thrown into doubt in a widespread crackdown by the Trump administration.
 Some have found a measure of success in court, with federal judges around the country issuing orders to restore students' legal status at least temporarily.

-In addition to the case filed in Atlanta, where Roy is among 133 plaintiffs, judges have issued temporary restraining orders in states including New Hampshire, Wisconsin, Montana, Oregon and Washington.
+In addition to the case filed in Atlanta, where Roy is among 133 plaintiffs, judges have issued temporary restraining orders in states including New Hampshire, Minnesota, Montana, Oregon, Washington and Wisconsin.
 Judges have denied similar requests in some other cases, saying it was not clear the loss of status would cause irreparable harm.

 Secretary of State Marco Rubio said last month the State Department was revoking visas held by visitors who were acting counter to national interests, including some who protested Israel's war in Gaza and those who face criminal charges.
 But many affected students said they have been involved only in minor infractions, or it's unclear altogether why they were targeted.